 Having mentored me throughout my 20’s and 30’s Jim challenged me to not settle for “normal”.
 He encouraged me to think beyond the “supposed to’s” and to realize that success is sometimes found by climbing down the ladder of success.
 Most often Jim did not only speak to me of these things but rather modeled, challenged, debated and walked through life with me pointing out signposts of people and books illustrating these things.

-He also taught me humble-strong leadership caring deeply for the people he leads, taking regular time to encourage and acknowledge their strengthens as well as speaking to their weaknesses and helping them grow in these.
+He also taught me humble-strong leadership caring deeply for the people he leads, taking regular time to encourage and acknowledge their strengths as well as speaking to their weaknesses and helping them grow in these.

 Jim is authentic, knowledgeable (in so many areas), and intuitive.
 I have seen him concisely and clearly speak into many lives and situations.
 I am grateful for the years of his influence in my life.
 MJ Richards, Non-profit Administrator, Al Hociema, Morocco, North Africa

 I have known Jim for almost a decade.
 From the genesis of our relationship, he has been focused on helping me maximize my potential.
 Pragmatic, creative, and honest, Jim conducts himself with Spirit-led excellence.
 Jim truly wants his expertise and tools to benefit a person or organization so that they are as successful as they can be.
 I have always found him to be an exceptional listener and very wise on a broad range of topics.
 I would strongly recommend Jim to anyone trying to ‘figure it out’ in internships, leadership, mentoring, campus ministry, camping, and in variety of other areas.
-Vincent Burens, President/CEO, Coalition for Christian Outreach, Pittsburgh PA
+Vincent Burens, Consultant, Pittsburgh PA

 Having known and worked with Jim for 20 years, I can wholeheartedly recommend him to you for organizational leadership consulting, life coaching, or personal mentoring.